blmayer/shelter/README.md

 ## Running

-There must be a folder named `web` in the same directory as servrian, containing at least a `index.html` file.
+There must be a folder named `data` in the same directory as db.
 The server will listen on port 8080 if no *PORT* env variable is present.